 - Only repeat one course from a poor grade.
 Be realistic on your ability to be successful in the course repeat.
 Be sure you have the time and the academic support and consult with your advisor on how a course repeat will impact your GPA.

 - Be sure your courses are a mix of topics and not all science or writing.

 - Speak with your instructors if you are having difficulties.

 - Go to the Learning Resources Center for assistance.

-If this is your second consecutive notification, you are no longer permitted to remain a HAPP major and must speak with someone regarding other major options.
+If this is your second consecutive notification, you are no longer permitted to remain a Public Health major and must speak with someone regarding other major options.
 Please make an appointment with the Office of Academic & Pre-Professional Advising or the Career Center.

-Any student who has been dismissed in any way from the institution due to academic misconduct is not permitted to continue in the Health Administration and Policy Program.
-Re-admission petitions will not be considered.
+Any student who has been dismissed in any way from the institution due to academic misconduct is not permitted to continue in the Public Health program.
+Readmission petitions will not be considered.

-Completion of the Health Administration and Policy Program requires careful coordination of track selection with internship placement.
+Completion of the Public Health program requires careful coordination of track selection with internship placement.
 Additionally, differences in future career plans for graduate education or immediate post-baccalaureate employment are important influences on his or her overall academic program and course selections.
 With these considerations in mind, early and continuous contact should be established with a program advisor.
 For more information on advising, please refer to our Undergraduate “Advising” tab.